-Now, obtaining a second citizenship – whether in Europe or elsewhere – often takes time to establish, sometimes years.
-So, it’s advisable to start thinking about your options now.
+Now, obtaining a second citizenship – whether in Europe or elsewhere – often takes time, sometimes years.
+So, it’s advisable to start thinking about your options right now.

 This type of citizenship is known as jus sanguinis and is commonplace across most of Europe.